RocketCommunicationsInc/astro-uxds/_content/components/application-state.md

 ## Rules of Thumb

-- Application State (when present) should be visible at all times except for instances where the application menu temporarily covers the component.
+- Application State (when present) should be visible at all times.
+Developers should configure menu placements to ensure the app state is not occluded.

 - Use short names for application states when possible to reduce crowding in the Global Status Bar.